-If you're visiting Charlotte for vacation or happen to be in town on a business trip, you'll likely notice the large number of small towns and named suburbs that make up the Charlotte metropolitan area including towns and cities located in Mecklenburg, Cabarrus, Iredell, Union, and Gaston counties in North Carolina and York County in South Carolina.
+If you're visiting Charlotte, North Carolina for vacation or happen to be in town on a business trip, you'll likely notice the large number of small towns and named suburbs that make up the Charlotte metropolitan area including towns and cities located in Mecklenburg, Cabarrus, Iredell, Union, and Gaston counties in North Carolina and York County in South Carolina.

 Charlotte itself is the County Seat of Mecklenburg County and the largest city in the area, but Concord, Gastonia, and Rock Hill are also sizeable towns close by with lots to offer businesspeople and tourists alike—you just have to look closely to discover the hidden secrets, great adventures, and unique finds in the cities and towns that make up the suburbs of Charlotte, North Carolina.